London School of Economics and Political Science2015 League Table Ranking 3

 - There is also a laptop loan scheme available to students and staff for use within the Library building.

 - The LSE is committed to promoting equality and diversity in order to deliver the best possible service to its students, staff and the wider community.
-Find out more about the disability services at LSE on the website.
+Find out more about the disability and wellbeing services at LSE on their website.

 - Students can also get involved in the School's Media Group, student magazine and radio station.